luclib/CppBeginBeyond/CppMasterCheatsheet.md

 - `argc` stands for _argument count_
 - `argv` stands for _argument vector_

-If 0 is not returned, the operasting system can check the value of the return value to determine what is wrong.
+If 0 is not returned, the operating system can check the value of the return value to determine what is wrong.

 ## Namespace
 Namespaces are used to reduce the possibility of naming conflicts.

 For example, `std` is the name for the C++ 'standard' namespace.
 Third party namespaces will have their own names.